ankur27aggarwal/dummy/README.md

 We only included java programs in our dataset thus we can add support for more languages which inturn can help in detecting clones for other languages also.
 </p>
 <p align="justify">
-Initially we have only 56k instances in our dataset.
-Locality Sensitive Hashing is giving fast results,However with support for more programming languages instances will increase gradually thus we are thinking to implement a parallelized version of Locality Sensitive Hashing using random projection for parallel computation and thus more faster results.
+Initially we have only 56k instances in our dataset which are from java language, Locality Sensitive Hashing is giving fast results.
+However further extension of work with support for more programming languages instances will increase gradually thus we are thinking to implement a parallelized version of Locality Sensitive Hashing using random projection for parallel computation and thus more faster results.
 </p>

 # 5. REFERENCES